Twilight Zone (Ariana Grande song)

-"Twilight Zone" is a song by American singer-songwriter Ariana Grande from Eternal Sunshine Deluxe: Brighter Days Ahead, the 2025 reissue of her seventh studio album, Eternal Sunshine (2024).
-Republic Records released the song to US contemporary hit radio on April 8, 2025, as the lead single from the deluxe album.
+"Twilight Zone" is a song by American singer-songwriter Ariana Grande, released by Republic Records on April 8, 2025, as the lead single from Eternal Sunshine Deluxe: Brighter Days Ahead (2025), the deluxe reissue of her seventh studio album, Eternal Sunshine (2024).
+Grande wrote and produced the song with Max Martin and Ilya Salmanzadeh.
+A synth-pop track, it features 1980s-influenced production that contrasts with lyrical themes of betrayal and grief.

-Grande wrote the track, which she also composed and produced with Max Martin and Ilya Salmanzadeh.
-"Twilight Zone" charted at number seven on the Billboard Global 200 and the top 10 in Malaysia, the Philippines, Singapore, and the United Kingdom.
-Elsewhere, it reached the top 20 in Australia, Ireland, New Zealand, and the United States.
+"Twilight Zone" received favorable reviews from music critics, who highlighted Grande's songwriting and its ethereal production.
+The song charted at number seven on the Billboard Global 200 and entered the top ten in Malaysia, the Philippines, Singapore, and the United Kingdom.
+It reached the top 20 in Australia, Ireland, New Zealand, and the United States.
+Directed by Christian Breslauer, the accompanying music video was released as part of the short film Brighter Days Ahead, and was later issued as a standalone video.
+Grande performed "Twilight Zone" on the Eternal Sunshine Tour (2026).